 This Spanish Romesco sauce is delicious!
-Perhaps the secret behind it is that this recipe doesn’t use short cuts like jared peppers.
+Perhaps the secret behind it is that this recipe doesn’t use short cuts like jarred peppers.

-This Spanish Romesco sauce is made entirely from the scratch and the aroma and taste is simply irresistible.
-The combination of roasted peppers, tomatoes, onions and garlic, with toasted almonds and smoked Spanish paprika, results in a sauce that you’ll demand an IV for.
-It’s perfect for the summer and pairs equally well with meats, fish or grilled vegetables.
-Alternatively, you can also use it as a pasta sauce or toping for your pizza.
+This Spanish Romesco sauce recipe is very easy.
+However, the famous Spanish sauce is made entirely from scratch and the aroma and taste are simply irresistible.
+The combination of roasted peppers, tomatoes, onions, and garlic, with toasted almonds and smoked Spanish paprika, results in a sauce that you’ll demand an IV for.
+It’s perfect for spring or summer and pairs equally well with meats, fish or grilled vegetables.
+Alternatively, you can also use it as a pasta sauce or topping for your pizza.

 However, if you can’t find Nora peppers you can substitute fresh red bell peppers – roast them and then use some sweet smoked paprika, in addition to Spanish smoked paprika (pimienton), which is typically pretty spicy.
 I tried making my sauce with these substitutes and it also came out incredibly.
 So, you can lament the inaccessibility of Nori, or you can readjust with what’s readily accessible.
 Save the Nori for your next trip to Spain.

 Spanish Smoked Paprika – Key Ingredient in Romesco Sauce